 Opthē is a neo-monastic spirituality.
-That is, it is a "professional" spirituality in that it requires one to live a life of professed commitment to Grace in service of the common good ordered by a discipline of formal praxis.
-The essence of the monastic model is one of the treasures I have brought forward from my past experience as a Christian and Episcopal priest.
-Commitment and discipline are as essential for a spiritual praxis to transform mind and being, as are the axioms and symbols upon which the spirituality is focused.
+That is, it is a "professional" spirituality in that it is centered on a life of professed commitment to Grace in service of the common good ordered by a discipline of liturgical praxis.
+The essence of the monastic model is one of the many treasures I have brought forward from my experience of having been a Christian and an Episcopal priest.
+Commitment and discipline are as necessary for a spiritual praxis to transform mind and being as are the axioms and symbols upon which the spirituality is focused.
 They are also essential in heightening awareness of our connection to the whole of life and the cosmos around us.
-If our species is to survive the consequences of our own behavior on this planet, we must come to recognize and accept the truth of our place in the emergent cosmic process of life, and embrace our responsibility as self-conscious evolutionary agents on this planet.
-This requires commitment and discipline.
-This is what Opthe is all about.
+If our species is to survive the consequences of our own behavior on this planet, we must come to recognize and accept the emergent truth of our place in the cosmic process of life, and embrace our responsibility as self-conscious creatively talented evolutionary agents on this planet.
+This requires emotional and intellectual commitment and discipline.
+That is what Opthe is all about.

 Finally, Opthē is my personal spirituality.
-I present it here in the hope that what I share might resonate with others who find themselves on a similar path, driven by questions and issues like those I am facing.
+I present it here in the hope that what I share might stimulate the interest of others who find themselves on a similar path, driven by questions and issues like those I with which I am dealing.
 It is my conviction that we can only truly understand ourselves and our experience by working collegially with others.
-More, if we put our heads and hearts together, we will find new and unexpected meanings that will provide us with creative ways of being and acting as human beings that serve our common good and which we wouldn't discover on our own.
+More, if we put our heads and hearts together, we find new and unexpected meanings that provide us with creative ways of being and acting as human beings that serve our common good and which we wouldn't discover on our own.